Tax credits: Tax credits and coronavirus

 |Change||What does it mean for working tax credit?||When do I need to report a change to HMRC?|

-Note: If you cease self-employment completely and don’t intend to continue trading then you will need to report that as a change of circumstances to HMRC when your self-employment ceases.
+NOTE: if you ceased self-employment completely and didn’t intend to continue trading then you should have reported that as a change of circumstances to HMRC when your self-employment ceased.